Angelo8828/hoi4-better-philippines-names/README.md

 #### Possible future improvements
 - Custom portraits for Benigno Ramos, Luis Taruc, and Artemio Ricarte
-- Custom flag designs for fascist, communist, and neutral Philippines
+- Custom flag designs for fascist, communist, and the neutral Philippines